Skip the wait and schedule your ER reservation in under 2 minutes. Text ‘ER Now‘ to (818) 697-9798 to schedule.

 You should not get the COVID-19 vaccine if you:

-• have had an allergic reaction to PEG (polyethylene glycol) or polysorbate.
-Polysorbate is not in the vaccines but closely related to PEG which is included.
+• Have had an allergic reaction to PEG (polyethylene glycol) or polysorbate.
+Polysorbate is not in the vaccines, but it is closely related to PEG, which is included.

 (Source: CDC, Allergic Reactions)

-If you have already recovered from COVID-19, there are no recommendations by CDC on whether or not to get vaccinated.
-There is not enough information available to say if or for how long after COVID-19 infection someone is protected from getting it again (natural immunity).
+If you have already recovered from COVID-19, the CDC does not recommend whether or not to get vaccinated.
+There is insufficient information available to determine whether or for how long someone is protected from contracting COVID-19 again after recovering from an infection (natural immunity).
 If you are currently infected with COVID-19, please wait until you have completed your quarantine period and are not experiencing symptoms before getting vaccinated.

 If you have questions or concerns on whether to be vaccinated, please talk to your doctor.